stcorp/muninn/docs/api.md

 properties         -- Product properties uuid               -- UUID of the product to update.
 By default, the UUID will be taken from the "core.uuid"
                       property.
-create_namespaces  -- Test if all namespaces are already defined for the product, and create them if needed
+create_namespaces  -- Test if all namespaces are already defined for the product, and create them if needed.
-                      (default: False)

 <a id="muninn.archive.Archive.verify_hash"></a>